GabrielPalmar/AWS-CloudConnexa-Resource-Monitor/README.md

 NOTE: If this script is placed in a fresh EC2, it will ask for a [Host Token](https://openvpn.net/cloud-docs/owner/tutorials/configuration-tutorials/connectors/operating-systems.html#tutorial--install-a-connector-on-linux) to install the CloudConnexa session.

-- Once the script is installed you can manually edit the values over the script file:
+- Once the script is installed, you can manually edit the values over the script file:
 ```
 /home/ubuntu/connexa-script.sh
 ```

-- Also, you can edit the cronjob interval by using the following command:
+- Also, you can edit the cronjob interval or remove the job by using the following command:
 ```
 crontab -e
 ```